Skip to main content

 Preparation

 Certbot also had additional plugins which allows you to easily "one-click" setup a certificate for a domain which works with a variety of web servers such as Nginx or Apache.
 We recommend using Nginx as it is a highly performant and popular open-source web server.
-See our Linux Proxy guide for help setting this up.
+See our Linux reverse proxy guide for help setting this up.

 Installation